abrensch/statcoding/README.md

 Usage
 -----

+ - Java 8 or higher

  - Compile the library:

    mvn install

    Recommended use is to just copy the java-sources + unit-tests you are actually using into your project.
-   While in beta, I will not upload the statcoding libraray to maven-central, and reserve the right to change the binary format created by the library in an imcompatible way.
+   While in beta, I will not upload the statcoding library to maven-central, and reserve the right to change the binary format created by the library in an imcompatible way.